propublica/column-setter/README.md

 ## Setup

-Begin by saving `_columnsettings.scss` and `_columnsetter.scss` in the same directory as your main Sass file.
+Begin by saving `_column-settings.scss` and `_column-setter.scss` in the same directory as your main Sass file.

-In `_columnsettings.scss`, customize your column structure’s proportions by editing the values of the four variables at the top of the file (`$mar`, `$col`, `$gut`, `$pad`).
-These establish the spatial relationship between the column structure’s various components.
+In `_column-settings.scss`, customize your grid’s proportions by editing the values of the four variables at the top of the file (`$mar`, `$col`, `$gut`, `$pad`).
+These establish the spatial relationship between the grid’s various components.
 In the example below, gutters are twice the width of the padding, columns are twice the width of gutters, and margins are the same width as columns.

 Since they represent flexible proportions rather than specific measurements, use only numbers for values, no units (e.g. `10`, not `10px`), and **don’t delete any of these variables.** For any you don’t need to use, just assign a value of 0.